Anil1111/Academic-Projects-Tutorials/XNotes/Chrome.md

     - Under `Site Access`, Allow this extension to read and change all your data on websites you visit should be enabled for `On All sites`
 5. **Width and Height Display**
 6. **Wizdler**
+7. **Talend API Tester - Free Edition** Rest Client
+    - use the `Headers` section to add the origin property to avoid CORS error
 ---

 ## Template Engines